getraddished/raddish-db/README.md

 This method will execute a query.
 This can accept a string or an object from the query builder.
 When an object is passed it will try run the ```toQuery``` method on it.

+**releaseConnection(connection)**:
+This method will release the connection back to the pool.
+This method is usually used internally, however you can use it in your scripts.

+**getBuilder**:
+This will return the builder object for your database, it will translate the query object to a query for your database.

 ## Querybuilder API
 The query builder has one and the same API no matter the layer you choose.